sporksmith/walking-onions-wip/specs/05-extending-circuits.md

 otherwise, all fields are computed as described in tor-spec.

-When this handshake is in use, keys are derived using SHAKE-128.
+When this handshake is in use, the hash function is SHA3-256 and keys are derived using SHAKE-256, as in rend-spec-v3.txt.

+> XXXX make sure that this isn't too expensive.

+We will have to give this version of the handshake a new handshake type.

 ## New relay behavior on EXTEND and CREATE failure.